-Over the course of its 43-year history, the business school has been shaped by its entrepreneurial heritage.
+Over the course of its 44-year history, the business school has been shaped by its entrepreneurial heritage.
 George Pepperdine, who established the University, was a successful businessman who founded Western Auto Supply.
-In 1996, Pepperdine's business school was named the Graziadio School of Business and Management in honor of a generous endowment by entrepreneur and philanthropist George L. Graziadio, Jr., and his wife, Reva.
+In 1996 Pepperdine's business school was named the Graziadio School of Business and Management in honor of a generous endowment by entrepreneur and philanthropist George L. Graziadio, Jr., and his wife, Reva.
 The late Mr. Graziadio was the cofounder, chairman, and chief executive officer of Imperial Bancorp.

-Today the Graziadio School is one of the nation's largest AACSB-accredited business schools and boasts an alumni network of more than 35,000 business professionals worldwide.
+Today the Graziadio School is one of the nation's largest AACSB-accredited business schools and boasts an alumni network of almost 35,000 business professionals worldwide.
 It has expanded its programs to provide education customized for individuals at every stage of professional development.
 The school offers five Master of Business Administration curricula designed to complement the business experience of full-time students, fully employed professionals, and executives.
-Additional degree programs include the Master of Science in Organization Development (MSOD); the Master of Science in Management and Leadership (MSML); the Master of Science in Global Business (MSGB); the Master of Science in Applied Finance (MSAF); the Master of Science in Entrepreneurship (MSEN); and the Bachelor of Science in Management (BSM), which provides the upper-division courses to complete an undergraduate degree.
+Additional degree programs include the Master of Science in Accounting (MSA); the Master of Science in Applied Finance (MSAF); the Master of Science in Entrepreneurship (MSEN); the Master of Science in Global Business (MSGB); the Master of Science in Management and Leadership (MSML); the Master of Science in Organization Development (MSOD); and the Bachelor of Science in Management (BSM), which provides the upper-division courses to complete an undergraduate degree.
 Joint degree programs are offered with the School of Law, the School of Public Policy, and Seaver College; and certificate executive education programs also are available.